UPDATE 2023

 Hardware:

 Affiliate links are included on this website.
 Please support my future projects!
 Another way to support my work, and help yourself to free stuff at the same time, is to check out DigitalOcean with their promotional 2 months free hosting.
-If you haven’t yet heard of them, they are the best and cheapest virtual server on the market right now, the link is in the banner at the top of my site.
+If you haven’t yet heard of them, they are the best and cheapest virtual server on the market right now, use the link!

 I was hoping to power the whole thing from 12 volts but the voltage regulator was getting a bit hot, and my main directive for this whole project is to use what I’ve got (otherwise I would have a relay shield like this one instead of the bare 5v relay which I had to trigger with a transistor).